adnir-andrade/safehouse/docs/bind9dns.rst

 ---------------------

 And you're all set!
 Your DNS should be working right now.
-If it doesn't work, you need to install `resolvconf` on your host using:
+But if it doesn't work, you need to install `resolvconf` on your host using:

 .. code-block:: console